The Diogenes Institute is dedicated to data-driven policy analysis and planning.

 - Greenhouse gas emissions

-- COx, NOx and SOx gases and heavy metal emissions need to be dramatically reduced.
-If the production of electricity can be made effectively non-emitting, then substitution of electrical energy for petroleum burning will also reduce the carbon footprint and the 60% of US COx production (6.0E+12kg of COx/year) that results from current electrical power generation can be eliminated.
+- If the production of electricity can be made effectively non-emitting, then substitution of electrical energy for petroleum burning will also reduce the carbon footprint and the 60% of US COx production (6000000000000kg of COx/year) that results from current electrical power generation can be eliminated.

 - The only large-scale use proposed for CO2 is re-injection into oil wells for purposes of secondary recovery.
 If every possible milliliter of CO2 produced at precisely the right location from electric generation were used for this purpose, you still could not use more than 20% of the CO2 thereby produced.

 - Thus, COx is largely valueless at present.
-It is not worth the approximately $0.03/kWh to capture and dispose of the COx.
+It is not worth the cost to capture and dispose of the COx.

 - By co-producing ammonia and by using the NH3 and COx to produce algae for protein-rich feed for fish, poultry and livestock it is possible to realize a profit which, in turn, makes it profitable to recover the COx and reduce all emission to near zero.